MuhammadZulqarnainshabbir/Whack-A-Mole/README.md

 1. Setting up the values for the variables in `.gitlab-ci.yml`
 1. Modifying `.gitlab-ci.yml` according to your username and the deployment folder on the web server
 1. Activating a runner in `Settings - CI/CD - Runners`.
 A shared runner may be available.
+1. Check the status of the runner on the main page of your repository.
+If successful, you should see the result on the web address, e.g., https://joan.th-deg.de/~gaydos/sphinx-book-template

 The explanation for the first steps follows: